Equality Act (United States)

 The Equality Act is a bill in the United States Congress, that, if passed, would amend the Civil Rights Act of 1964 (including titles II, III, IV, VI, VII, and IX) to prohibit discrimination on the basis of sex, sexual orientation and gender identity in employment, housing, public accommodations, education, federally funded programs, credit, and jury service.
 The Supreme Court's June 2020 ruling in Bostock v.
-Clayton County, Georgia protects gay and transgender people in matters of employment, but not in other respects.
+Clayton County protects gay and transgender people in matters of employment, but not in other respects.
 The Bostock ruling also covered the Altitude Express and Harris Funeral Homes cases.

 The bill would also expand existing civil rights protections for people of color by prohibiting discrimination in more public accommodations, such as exhibitions, goods and services, and transportation.

 Much like the Bostock v.
 Clayton County decision, the Equality Act broadly defines sex discrimination to include sexual orientation and gender identity, adding "pregnancy, childbirth, or a related medical condition of an individual, as well as because of sex-based stereotypes".
-The bill also defines this to include the intersex community.
 The intended purpose of the act is to legally protect individuals from discrimination based on such.

 While various similar bills have been proposed since the 1970s, the modern version of the Equality Act was first proposed in the 114th United States Congress.
-During the 116th Congress, it passed the United States House of Representatives on May 17, 2019 in a bipartisan 236–173 vote.
+During the 116th Congress, it passed the United States House of Representatives on May 17, 2019, in a bipartisan 236–173 vote.
 However, the United States Senate did not act upon the bill after receiving it; even if they had, then-President Donald Trump signaled that he would have vetoed it.
 On February 18, 2021, the act was reintroduced in the 117th Congress.
 The House passed the act by a vote of 224 to 206 on February 25, 2021, with support from three Republicans.
-The bill then moved on to the Senate for consideration.
+The bill then moved on to the Senate for consideration, but did not overcome a filibuster, and did not advance further.